akspellm/Responsive-Portfolio/README.md

 # Basic-Portfolio

-A basic version of a developer's professional portfolio.
+A responsive version of a developer's professional portfolio using media queries.

 ## Prerequisites